openiddict/openiddict-documentation/integrations/web-providers.md

 ### Configure a different display name that will be visible by the users

-When using in an ASP.NET Core application using ASP.NET Core Identity and its default UI, the login page automatically lists the external providers configured in the application, including the OpenIddict Web providers.
+When using ASP.NET Core Identity and its default UI, the login page automatically lists the external providers configured in the application, including the OpenIddict Web providers.

 While OpenIddict automatically assigns a default display name, that value can be overridden using the `SetProviderDisplayName()` API: